 Our industrial firefighters are all NFPA-certified.
 These certifications may include NFPA 1001 (Structural Firefighting); NFPA 1006 (Technical Rescue); and NFPA 472 (Hazardous Materials).

-IRWIN'S Safety is also proud to provide PyroUHP Technology for purchase or rental.
+IRWIN'S Safety is also proud to of their ultra high-pressure fire suppression PyroUHP Technology that is available for purchase or rental.
 Please contact us to learn more!

 The basics of fire extinguisher use is valuable information both in the workplace and at home.
-IRWIN'S delivers this course using a live or simulated fire within a controlled environment with no added risk or hazards.
-The program can be tailored to specific needs and settings of the end-user in order to make the training relevant and practical.
+IRWIN'S delivers this course using a live or simulated fire within a controlled environment.
+The program can be tailored to specific needs and settings of the end-user in order to make the training relevant.
 This course is designed and offered to be instructed in any setting/environment (e.g. schools, offices, residential, etc.)